tomasmcguinness/dotnet-passbook/README.md

 You can request features and see what work is being done by checking out the dotnet-passbook Trello board over at [https://trello.com/board/dotnet-passbook/500b31ef655e242e590fda62](https://trello.com/board/dotnet-passbook/500b31ef655e242e590fda62)

 ##PassVerse
-If you don't want to build and manage Passes yourself, my platform PassVerse offers developers like yourself a powerful API for generating and updating passes.
-It managed the registration and update process for you, allowing you to focus on your own application.
+If you don't want to build and manage Passes yourself, my PassVerse platform offers developers like yourself, a powerful API for generating and updating passes.
+It manages the registration and update process for you, allowing you to focus on your own application.
 Sign up at [www.passverse.com](http://www.passverse.com).

 ##License